SiniK88/TheWorldMustBurnPersonal/README.md

 # TheWorldMustBurnPersonal
-Personal project made of school project
+School project evolved to a personal project